yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync.md

 ## Prerequisites

-- Create VPCs in the regions where you want to deploy the nodes in the cluster.
+- Multi-region clusters must be deployed in VPCs.
+Create a VPC for each region where you want to deploy the nodes in the cluster.
 YugabyteDB Managed supports AWC and GCP for peering.
-Refer to [VPC networking](../../cloud-vpcs/).
+Refer to [Create a VPC in AWS](../../cloud-vpcs/cloud-add-vpc-aws/#create-a-vpc) or [Create a VPC in GCP](../../cloud-vpcs/cloud-add-vpc-gcp/#create-a-vpc).
 - Create a billing profile and add a payment method before you can create a Dedicated cluster.
 Refer to [Manage your billing profile and payment method](../../../cloud-admin/cloud-billing-profile/).

 ## Create a multi-region replicated cluster